We are a millennial led organization! Our whole staff has gone through a CORI Check.

 Jeffrey Morgan, Executive Director

 Jeffrey Morgan studied Marine Science at Boston University (BU).
 While at BU, he completed two transatlantic oceanographic research trips, studying plankton, with Sea Education Association and worked in the Fulweiler Lab studying biogeochemistry.
 Before Co-Founding OPAK in 2016, he was the Assistant Director of The Global Warming Express Cape Cod where he developed ocean-based curriculum for 8-12 year olds.
-Jeffrey also sits on the Board of Directors of the Friends of Pleasant Bay and spent five summers teaching marine science aboard tall ships on the east coast.
+Jeffrey also sits on the Board of Directors of the Friends of Pleasant Bay, as well as, the Massachusetts Marine Educators Association and spent five summers teaching marine science aboard tall ships on the east coast.
 He is a strong advocate of communicating science which is what brought him into the education world.
 When not teaching, he enjoys sailing and hiking with his Portuguese Water Dog.

 Melanie Colby, Curriculum Director